FranciscoAT/saltyboy/README.md

 The Chrome Extension is now installed and working.
 Simply navigate to https://saltybet.com and login and it will begin betting for you.

 If you want to update the Bot.
 Just update the code on disk and click the "Update" button on the `chrome://extensions` page.
-Reminder you'll also have to reload the SaltyBet webpage if you had it open when reloading.
+Reminder you'll also have to reload the SaltyBet webpage if you had it open when updating the extension.

+Should you want to make your own changes to the project.
+Simply edit the files in `extension/src` and re-run `npm run build`, you can also run `npm run dev` which will automatically update the `dist` directory are you update the files.
+Depending on your changes you may also need to update `manifest.json` and or `webpack.config.js`.

 ### Considerations